keneogu/Ecommerce-frontend/README.md

 To get a local copy up and running follow these simple example steps.

 - Clone the repo by typing `git@github.com:keneogu/Ecommerce-frontend.git`
-- `bundle install` - This will install all the gem files
+- Run `npm install` to install the dependencies

 ## Run locally